Vit-Vita/Decoding-Road-Accidents-In-R/README.md

 - We handled missing data by replacing them by specifically defined means
 - We added the count of accidents per US state to be used in some models.

-## Structure of the repository
-tree -L 1